 |Books & Supplies||$1,000||$1,000||$1,000||$1,000|

-- Rates: Based on the 2018-19 tuition rates in U.S. dollars.
-Rates include mandatory fees but do not include a one-time new incoming student fee, flight costs/aviation, study abroad, music lessons, marching band, student teaching or select physical education course rental expenses.
+- Rates: Rates include mandatory fees but do not include a one-time new incoming student fee, flight costs/aviation, study abroad, music lessons, marching band, student teaching or select physical education course rental expenses.
 Mandatory fees will be billed at $57 per credit (fall) and $71 per credit (spring).
 Tuition and fees are subject to change for the 2019-20 academic year.

 - On-Campus Students: Estimated costs are based on the full-time tuition rate (capped at 12 credits per semester), double occupancy room and anytime access meal plan for the fall and spring semesters.
 Semester-based online courses are included in the 12-credit tuition cap and will be billed based on your residency rate.

 - Online Programs: Tuition is charged per credit regardless of residency.
 Online tuition is not capped at 12 credits per semester, however, an online student's mandatory fees are capped at 12 credits per semester.

 - Enroll Anytime Courses: Tuition for self-paced, enroll anytime courses is billed at the online base tuition rate regardless of residency or number of credits taken.
 Enroll anytime courses do not qualify for financial aid, do not have mandatory fees and are not included in the tuition cap.

 There are several options that can help bring down your costs, including:

 - Scholarships (merit-based awards that don't have to be repaid)

 - Grants (need-based awards that don't have to be repaid)

 - Loans (that do have to be repaid)